emmo-repo/domain-magnetic-materials/CONTRIBUTING.md

 ### Development via Pull Requests

-Changes that need to be included in the new version should be development in different PRs and then merged into the development branch.
+Changes that need to be included in the new version should be development in different branches and then merged into the development branch via a PR.
 For example, if a new feature is being developed in the branch `new-feature`, we create a PR on GitHub by selecting `base: 0.0.6` and `compare: new-feature`.

 For changes that are not version-dependent (such as changes in the `README.md`), PRs can be merged to `main`.